1. What is the breed mix of the Stabiliser?

 13. What are the carcase qualities like in Stabilisers?

-Thanks to our relationship with Morrisons we get some very good feedback on carcase qualities from the slaughter generation.
-Yearling bulls (max age 14 months) give 30% U and 70% R at an average of 355kg carcase weight.
-Steers (18 to 22 months old) give 3%U, 70% R and 27% O+ at 330kg carcase weight.
+Several thousand Stabiliser cattle have now been slaughtered by Morrisons.
+Feed-back to SCC on carcass grading has shown yearling bulls (max age 14 months) graded 30% U and 70% R at an average of 355kg carcase weight.
+Steers (18 to 22 months old) graded 3%U, 70% R and 27% O+ at 330kg carcase weight.

 14. What is the eating quality of beef like form Stabilisers?

-We have done some eating quality work which shows that the tenderness of the beef produced by these animals is at a level which would be classified as tender or very tender by the USDA system.
-This combined with a largely forage based diets means that flavour is also excellent.
-Because the genetics have been developed in the USA where cattle are graded on marbling the meat tends to be highly marbled which improves juiciness and flavour compared to the leaner beef often produce in the UK.
+SCC has carried out extensive eating quality trials on Stabiliser meat.
+Using Tenderscot technology and trained taste panels it has been established that the product ranks very highly for tenderness, juiciness and flavour.
+Tenderscot Shear Force readings have classified the meat as tender or very tender when compared with USDA meat quality standards.
+This combined with a forage based diets means that flavour is also excellent.
+Because the genetics have been developed in the USA where cattle are graded on marbling score, Stabiliser meat tends to be moderately marbled which improves juiciness and flavour compared to the leaner beef more often produced in the UK.

 15. What is the relationship with Morrisons/ Woodheads?

-BIG have negotiated an arrangement with Morrisons/ Woodheads for Stabiliser bred cattle that realises a premium for meeting a tight target specification.
-The yearling beef scheme takes young bulls from 12 to 14 months old with target weight specification of 320-370kg carcase weight at fat class 4L.
-Steers and heifers are accepted up to 24 months old at fat class 4L and 4H in the same weight range.
+In 2010 BIG formed a Marketing Partnership with Morrisons/Woodheads for Stabiliser-bred cattle that realises a premium for carcases meeting the target specifications.
+The Yearling Beef Scheme takes young bulls from 12 to 14 months old with target carcase weight of 300-400kg, conformation grade R or better and a fat class of 3 or 4L.
+Steers and heifers are accepted up to 30 months old at the same carcase weight, conformation and fat classes as the yearling bulls.

-We also cooperate with a specialist finisher with capacity for 700 head to improve the consistency of finishing for suckler herds that don’t have the resources to finish their own animals.
+SCC also co-operates with a specialist finisher with capacity for 700 head.
+Centralised finishing in a specialised unit improves the efficiency, economics and consistency of finishing for suckler herds that don’t have the resources to finish their own animals.
 The breeder retains ownership and pays the specialist finisher for feed and management.
-The economy of scale and finishing expertise means that the breeder makes a better margin than retaining the cattle themselves.
+The economy of scale and finishing expertise means that the breeder can expect to make a better margin than retaining the cattle themselves.

 16. What can I expect from Stabiliser bulling heifers?

 Stabiliser bulling heifers are bred to calve at 2 years old.
-They are only sold if they reach the minimum bulling weight of 400 kg at 14 months.
-Growth rate is 0.7 kg per day so you can add or subtract 20kkg for every month older or younger.
+They are only sold if they are correct and reach the minimum bulling weight of 400 kg at 14 months.
+Growth rate from weaning is aimed at 0.7 kg per day so it is possible to add or subtract 20kg for every month older or younger.

-Stabiliser heifers are all vet checked before sale to make sure they are not freemartins and not pregnant.
+Stabiliser heifers are all veterinary inspected before sale to make sure they are not freemartins and not pregnant.
 Heifer management advice is given with each sale covering growth rates, body condition score and post calving management.

 17. What can I expect from a Stabiliser bull?

 Stabiliser bulls are sold as yearlings and are capable of working at 15 months old.
-The bulls are all vet checked and semen tested before sale.
-Bulls are sold with a management advice sheet that points out they need to be managed carefully as they continue to grow towards their mature weight as 3-year-olds.
+Bulls are all veterinary inspected and semen tested before sale.
+They are sold with a management advice sheet that explains how to manage them correctly as they continue to grow towards their mature weight at 3 years old which is likely to be between 900 and 1200 kg, depending on the individual and BCS.

-Stabiliser bulls will continue to work for many years if kept in good health and will handle mating groups of 40-45 cows.
+When they reach mature weight Stabiliser bulls will continue to work for many years if kept in good health and will breed up to groups of 50 cows.

 18. What is the inheritance of horns and scurs?